© Kts | Dreamstime.com

 (Note: There can be gender differences that reveal heart trouble; there heart attack symptoms common in men, and heart attack symptoms common in women.) see our posts “Heart Attack Symptoms in Men: 5 Common Signs” and “Heart Attack Symptoms in Women.”)

 What Is a Silent Heart Attack?

-It’s true that some people have what are sometimes referred to as “silent heart attacks.”
+It’s true that some people have what are sometimes referred to as silent heart attacks.
 These result from temporary blockages in the coronary arteries.
-Sometimes they don’t even produce mild heart attack symptoms.
+Sometimes they don’t even produce mild heart attack symptoms, but many times they do.
 Evidence of a silent heart attack may only appear much later when your doctor is examining your heart for other reasons.

 But you can’t count on a heart attack to be temporary or to cause only minimal damage.
 So treat major or minor heart attack symptoms as an emergency.
 The faster you seek medical help for a heart attack, the less damage your heart will suffer.
 A disruption of blood flow to the heart is a problem, and there will be consequences.

 If you have risk factors for a heart attack, including high LDL cholesterol, high blood pressure, smoking, obesity, diabetes, or a family history of heart disease, and you start to feel heart attack symptoms of any kind, call 911.
 Don’t try to drive yourself to a hospital.
 Your symptoms may become overwhelming, placing yourself and other motorists at risk on the road.

 Make sure your loved ones know the symptoms of a heart attack and what to do if you or someone in your home starts to experience one.
 Sometimes fast treatment is what makes the difference between a heart attack being mild or major.